cyurkon/cyurkon.github.io/_posts/2024-12-31-complexStepDifferentiation.md

 If you're anxious to know the technique, feel free to [skip ahead](#complex-step-differentiation).
 Otherwise, keep reading!

 ## Background
-Let's start by reviewing the use of finite difference for numerical differentiation.
+Let's start by reviewing the use of finite differences for numerical differentiation.

 ### First-Order Approximations
 Recall that the derivative $$f^{'}(x)$$ of a function $$f: \mathbb{R} \to \mathbb{R}$$ is defined as